presseverykey/everykey-sdk/examples/README.md

 ## `cdcleetifier`

-Example of how to use the CDC libs to communicate with the Anykey via a serial port.
+Example of how to use the CDC libs to communicate with the Everykey via a serial port.

 ## `i2c`